gemfire/gemfire-developer-website/content/blog/speak-up-or-be-eliminated/index.md

 ## Introduction

-VMWare GemFire achieves high availability through the familiar combination of redundancy and automatic failure detection coupled with timely repair of failed components.
+VMware GemFire achieves high availability through the familiar combination of redundancy and automatic failure detection coupled with timely repair of failed components.

 Failure detection is the responsibility of the health monitor subsystem.
 The health monitor is always watching the processes in your distributed system.
 If a process stops communicating, the health monitor is ready to take action!